HEGEL | HAWTHORNE | POE | FREUD | LACAN

-Purpose: HEGEL & PSYCHOANALYSIS is meant to promote the work of the 7 figures listed above.
+Purpose: Hegel & Psychoanalysis is meant to promote the work of the 5 figures listed above, though not exclusively.

 Misrecognition.
 Let us chop it up: mis-re-cognition.
 Cognition is, according to the Oxford Languages, “the mental action or process of acquiring knowledge and understanding through thought, experience, and the senses.”
 Cognition is perception through the senses, registered/organized in the mind.
 Re-cognition is to perceive again, connoting repetition.
 Lastly, “mis.”
 It is all a miss!
 Mis-re-cognition–misrecognition–is misperceiving that involves a repetition of some sort.
 The small matrix of meaning with failure.
 At the base of the subject is a fault-line, a litter of cracks.
 “I”=wobbly structure.